-The program is limited to UD undergraduates pursuing the BCE or BENE degree, with a minimum cumulative grade point average of 3.25 at the time of application.
+The program is limited to UD undergraduates pursuing the BCEor BENE degree, with a minimum cumulative grade point average of 3.25 at the time of application.
 Students must have completed at least 90 credits toward the undergraduate degree before they can be enrolled in the program.
-As a result, it is typical that students begin working towards their Master's degree as a senior and complete both the bachelor's and master's degrees in five years.
-Only full-time students are eligible.
+As a result, it is typical that students begin working towards their Master's degree as a senior and complete the non-thesis master's degree in as little as one year.
+Students may also consider a thesis-based Master's degree, but degree completion is typically longer than one year.
+Students choosing this option are eligible for research assistantship opportunities Only full-time students are eligible to apply to the 4+1 program.